CLGDevWeb/CLGDevWeb/README.md

 Here are some ideas to get you started:

 -  I’m currently working on Laravel Project
--  I’m currently learning VueJS et LiveWire
+-  I’m currently learning React et LiveWire
-- 💬 Ask me about Laravel basics
+- 💬 Ask me about Laravel topics
 - 📫 How to reach me: clgdevweb@gmail.com
 -->